This is a best prospect industry sector for this country. Includes a market overview and trade data.

 According to the Ghana Investment Promotion Center, emphasis on investment promotion has been a major objective of the industry, with a shift to a comprehensive vision that facilitates greater exploitation, processing and downstream activities for Ghana’s minerals.
 Such opportunities include:

-Mining and producing solar salt or caustic soda.
+- Mining and producing solar salt or caustic soda.
 The latter is used in the local soap and detergent industry.
-Chlorine by-product can also be used as water treatment chemicals and as an input into various health and sanitation chemicals.
+Chlorine by-product can also be used as water treatment chemical and as an input into various health and sanitation chemicals.

 Contact: U.S. Commercial Service Ghana Commercial Specialist PaaEkow Quansah at email@example.com or +233 (0) 30 274 1329 for more information on this sector.